Kitura/Health/README.md

 let health = Health(statusExpirationTime: 30000)
 ```

-The `statusExpirationTime` parameter specifies the number of milliseconds that a given instance of `Health` should cache its status before recomputing it.
+The `statusExpirationTime` parameter specifies the number of milliseconds that a given instance of `Health` should cache its status for before recomputing it.
 For instance, if the value assigned to `statusExpirationTime` is `30000` (as shown above), then 30 seconds must elapse before the `Health` instance computes its status again by querying each health check that has been registered.
-Please note that the default value for the `statusExpirationTime` parameter is `30000`.
+The default value for the `statusExpirationTime` parameter is `30000`.

 ## Implementing a health check
 You can implement health checks by either extending the `HealthCheck` protocol or creating a closure that returns a `State` value.